vadalibhavya/devops-shell-roboshop-instances/README.md

 - An AWS account with necessary permissions to create EC2 instances.
 - A valid **AMI ID**, **Security Group ID**, and **Zone ID**.
-- AWS CLI installed and configured with credentials (`aws configure`).
+- AWS CLI installed and configured with role based permission.
-- The script is intended for Amazon Linux or any OS with `dnf`.

 ## Variables to Update
 Make sure to update these variables in the script with your own values: